denizersin/twitter-clone-next/README.md

 # Twitter Clone

-I made twitter clone with nextjs.
-I focused on new app directory and server/client component futures.
-This new backend on fronted approach with server components makes creating full-stack aps so easy and provides more performance.
-For better User Exp.
-I render first states on backend and get html then i manage state with react-query the way i manage single page apps.
+I have created a Twitter clone using Next.js.
+I have focused on the new app directory structure and server/client component features.
+This new approach of using server components in the frontend makes it easy to create full-stack apps and provides better performance.
+To enhance the user experience, I render the initial states on the backend and retrieve the HTML, then I manage the state with react-query, similar to how I manage single-page apps.

 # Preview